 The sport world has long had an influence on fashion trends; items of clothing that started as functional accessories for sporting activities, quickly became staple features in everyday wardrobes.
 The glamorisation and aspirational quality of certain sports means it’s now more than acceptable to don sports clothes at social events.
 Heading out for dinner straight after the gym?
 No worries.
-Jersey jumper for Friday night drinks?
+How about custom basketball jerseys for Friday night drinks?
 Fine.
 Brunch in yoga pants?
 Absolutely.

 Looking ahead to the rest of 2018, it’s unlikely this will change.
 Happily, strong is still the new sexy; whether you call it Sports Luxe, Athleisure, or just a super comfy outfit, here are the most popular activewear looks.